Create a Skill

 armarx gui

-What you are now seeing on the GUI is the LogViewr, where we can see all the different messages logged by the system.
+What you are now seeing on the GUI is the LogViewer, where we can see all the different messages logged by the system.
 Next, open the ScenarioManager by clicking on the ScenarioManager icon or simply search for it in the Widget Search.

 Open your package (skill_tutorials) by clicking on Open Scenario followed by Open Package and entering the package name.